griffinm/space-snake/README.md

-# SPACE SNAKE
+# Space Snake

+## About

-This is a mashup of Snake and Asteroids.
+This is a mashup of the classic games Snake (from your old Nokia) and Asteroids (the arcade game).
+Play the live version [here](http://www.brianbuchholz.com/space-snake).

+Space Snake was written in Javascript and uses the [jQuery](http://jquery.com/), [Underscore](http://underscorejs.org/), and [mousetrap](http://craig.is/killing/mice) libraries.

+## Playing

 The goal is to grow as long as possible by eating apples, but watch out for asteroids!
 Getting hit by one will kill you; fortunately you have a photon gun in your head.